 Ramifications from a break-up are not bound by legal technicalities, especially to the children involved (Bell, Francia & Millear, 2022).
 For the children involved, it does not matter what terminology is used to describe their parents’ separation.
 Whether it is a divorce, a legal separation, a separation of cohabitating or never-married parents, or a simple break-up, children do not care about what adults call the new dynamic.
 To the children involved, all they know is their parents no longer live together or like each other and it tends to leave them wondering what it all means for them (citation).
 What matters is how the adults handle the parental break-up.

 The problem with the prevalence of divorce today is the toll divorce takes on the children.
 Thankfully, there are families that are able to work together to make it as easy on the children as possible.
 There are even countries that have structured laws and the divorce process to be as stress free as possible (Olsson et al., 2020) so it can be done; positive experiences with divorce can occur.
-However, there is a portion of divorcing couples who seem to bicker over every detail including access to the children.
+Jonaš & Bérešová, (2023) point out that “it is becoming increasingly clear that the child is not harmed by the act of the parents' divorce itself, but by the parental conflict that is often present in all stages of the divorce.”
+However Unfortunately, there is a portion of divorcing couples who seem to bicker over every detail including access to the children.
 These cases are known as high-conflict divorces or high-conflict custody cases.
 (Anderson et al., 2010.).

 Common knowledge would suggest that children love both parents and want to be with both parents whenever possible.
 In high-conflict divorces, children seem to get used as pawns in a game of one-upmanship and superiority on the battlefield known as family court.
 Divorcing parents will fight over time, money, decisions, new love interests, etc. and all of this fighting is fueled by the legal system known as Family Law.
 Preliminary research has yielded no consensus on resources that focus on the child who is also experiencing the divorce, only on the perspective of adults supposedly looking out for the best interest of the child, such as a Guardian Ad Litem (GAL) or other form of advocate.